-Stairs are a standard means of egress in multi-level structures, but adding an elevator is increasingly common.
-Elevators are a functional addition to any multi-level building, aiding occupants with the transportation of persons or goods.
-Whether it is used to move a laundry basket from the bedroom to the washing machine, or it provides access for a disabled loved one, a home elevator may be exactly what you need.
-As lot sizes continue to decline, an elevator provides an effective means of building up while still being able to fully utilize your space.
+Stairs are a standard means of egress in multi-level structures, but adding home elevators is increasingly common.
+Elevators are a functional addition to any multi-level building, aiding occupants in transporting persons or goods.
+Whether it is used to move a laundry basket from the bedroom to the washing machine or provide access for a disabled loved one to all floors of the home, a home elevator may be what you need.
+As lot sizes continue to decline, an elevator provides an effective means of building up while still fully utilizing your space.

 Considering Future Use

-Finding a place to put an elevator is one of the most problematic hurdles to overcome when renovating the home for an elevator.
+Finding the right location for your elevator is one of the most difficult hurdles to overcome when renovating your home for an elevator.
 The actual footprint of an elevator is typically the size of a large closet, normally around 4’ x 5’.
 An elevator shaft can be included within your home design and disguised or repurposed as a series of closets.
-By placing one closet on top of another, and adding the structural elements required, your home can be easily modified for the future addition of an elevator, allowing you to pay today’s prices for tomorrow’s expenses.
+By placing one closet on top of another and adding the structural elements required, your home can be easily modified for the future addition of an elevator, allowing you to pay today’s prices for tomorrow’s expenses.
 Designing for the future enables you to stay in your home longer and will broaden its marketability if you should sell in the future.